top of page

 • Time Consuming - will take months of back and forth to get them just right

 Don't get me wrong.
 Custom Orthotics have their place.
 Some people need a much more extreme arch or have special needs that aftermarket orthotics won't be able to accommodate.
 Most people (in my opinion) need to wear better shoes or shoes with orthotics and NOT go barefoot.
 Those 2 things alone can "cure" most foot ailments.
 It's not an easy path - but it can be done.
-It's just a matter of when you get there how you want to handle it.
+It's just a matter of when you get there and how you want to handle it.
 There are so many more options now to choose from.

 Please accept this coupon as a way to entice you to try an orthotic to help with those favorite but uncomfortable shoes and make them awesome again.
 Thanks for reading.